jeromeetienne/blog.jetienne.com/source/_posts/2013-04-23-debug-dot-js-global-detection.markdown

 The global object is monitored, so ```window``` in a browser and ```global``` in node.js.
 The monitoring is tuned to detect any new property attached to it.
-So any new global defined will be attached to the global object and detected on the next run the global detector.
+So any new global defined will be attached to the global object and detected on the next run of the global detector.
-To start the global detector, just the following lines.
+To start the global detector, just add the following lines.

 ```javascript
 // instanciate the object